2.1.1.1.3 Deep Link Method

 When testing the example project, you'll need to integrate with your backend using these recommended request/response structures (which you can modify as needed).

-if you want to know how to implement Deep Link Verification.
+Search for keywords TIP if you want to know how to implement Deep Link Verification.

 Best Practices